section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 **Here are a few website components:**
 * Overall DNS records
 * Extension purchases are readily available in a wide variety of selections
-* Website hosting providers can offer e-mail addresses for any purpose with the website domain
+* Website hosting providers and its ability to offer e-mail addresses for any purpose with the website domain

 These components can be combined and modified to replicate an already existing website domain or create a completely unique website domain.